 Sometimes you are the first to observe behaviors associated with autism in young children.

-By understanding what’s going on inside that little head, you’ll be able to look at children with new eyes, compassion and renewed energy.
-Video which demonstrates typical and non-typical behavior and interactions, handouts with tips for working with children with ASD, overviews of symptoms of ASD and other developmental disorders and Asperger’s syndrome are included in the course.
+By understanding what’s going on inside that little head, you’ll look at children with new eyes, compassion and renewed energy.
+Video which demonstrates typical and non-typical behaviors, handouts with tips for working with children with ASD, overviews of symptoms of ASD, Asperger’s syndrome and other developmental disorders are included in the course.

 Texas Core Competency Area 1: Child Growth and Development, Care of Children with Special Needs